boryspaulewicz/bhsdtr/Readme.md

 intensive and makes the task of specifying the priors for the gamma vector difficult.

+The two new simple link functions *preserve the ordering of the criteria and at the same time allow for individual criteria effects*, which was arguably the main contribution of the bhsdtr package in its previous version.
+However, the new functions are *experimental* - the default priors are not well calibrated yet, meaning that some tweaking may be necessary to achieve efficient sampling.
+The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) are now set to 2, but this is based on a small number of test with real datasets and does not lead to consistently good performance (at present the softmax link function is more well-behaved).

-The unconstrained gamma vector can be mapped to the ordered criteria vector in other ways.
+The unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
 Note that the main criterion (the K / 2 threshold) considered in isolation is an uncostrained parameter.
-The rest of the criteria can be represented as log-distances between adjacent criteria or as log-ratios of distances between adjacent criteria.
+The rest of the criteria can be represented as log-distances between criteria or as log-ratios of distances between criteria.
 For example, the K/2 + 1 criterion can be represented as log(c_<sub>K+1</sub> - c<sub>K/2</sub>).
-This general idea leads to several simple solutions.
+This general idea leads to several simple and intuitive solutions.
 One is:

 the main criterion is unconstrained: